 This executive, named John G. Martin, had purchased the rights to Smirnoff Vodka in the late 1930’s.
 John, along with the owner of the Los Angeles pub named “Cock ‘n’ Bull”, Jack Morgan, stated that together they created the drink.
 But this claim has always been widely questioned.
 Along, with this rumor, their bartender at the time protested that the idea came from him.

 What might be closer to the truth is, back then, Americans were not all that familiar with drinking vodka.
 This coincided with the bar owner ordering way too much ginger beer for the bar.
 Truth be told, this amazing cocktail’s origin might have come to us as an easy way to clean out the bars overstocked beverages!

-Why does a Moscow Mule Cocktail need to be served in a copper mug?
+Why do you drink a Moscow Mule Cocktail out of a copper cup?

 What the folklore tells us is back then Jack Morgan was dating a lady who owned a copper products company.
 Well, needless to say copper mugs might have been easy for him to stumble over!

 Yes, serving this beverage in a copper mug has been a long standing tradition.
 But, functionally it keeps the cocktail cool.
 The cold metal acts as an insulation for the ginger beer allowing the cocktail to stay cold and refreshing.

 - 2 ounces of Vodka (use your favorite brand, I advise using a high quality vodka)

 - 4 ounces of Ginger Beer